Unfair Dismissal Solicitors

 Examples of a constructive dismissal claim are when you’ve been forced to accept unreasonable changes to your shift pattern, or if you’ve been demoted without good reason.

-We have extensive experience in representing employees are employment tribunals, appeal tribunals and the higher courts.
+Our employment solicitors have extensive experience in representing employees at tribunals, appeal tribunals and the higher courts.